-Save for any fees payable to the Managers, so far as the Issuer is aware, no person involved in the issue of the Notes has an interest material to the offer.
-The Managers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial
+Save for any fees payable to the Managers, so far as the Bank is aware, no person involved in the issue of the Notes has an interest material to the offer.
+The Managers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform other services for, the Bank and its affiliates in the ordinary course of business for which they may receive fees.

-4. Fixed Rate Notes only - YIELD

-Indication of yield: Not Applicable

-5. U.S. SELLING RESTRICTIONS Regulation S Compliance Category 2; TEFRA

-6. OPERATIONAL INFORMATION

-ISIN: XS2022315274

-Common Code: 202231527

-CFI: As set out on the website of the Association of

-National Numbering Agencies ("ANNA") or alternatively sourced from the responsible National Numbering Agency that assigned the alternatively sourced from the responsible National Numbering Agency that assigned the

-ISIN

-FISN: As set out on the website of the ANNA or

-ISIN

-Names and addresses of additional Paying

-Agent(s) (if any):

-Structuring Agent: First Abu Dhabi Bank PJSC

-First Abu Dhabi Bank PJSC, as an entity not licensed in the ROC, has not offered or sold, and will not subscribe for or sell or underwrite, any

-Notes

-Any clearing system(s) other than Euroclear Bank SA/NV and Clearstream Banking S.A. and the relevant addresses and identification number(s):

-Delivery: Delivery against payment

-7. DISTRIBUTION

-(i) Method of distribution: Syndicated

-(ii) (A) If syndicated, names of Crédit Agricole Corporate and Investment Bank, Managers: Taipei Branch, HSBC Bank (Taiwan) Limited,
+4. Fixed Rate Notes only - YIELD Indica ation of y vield: 3.500 per cent.
+5. U.S. S SELLIN G RESTRICTIONS Regulation S Compliance Category 2; TEFRA not applicable 6.
+OPEF OPERATIONAL INFORMATION ISIN: XS2191850069 Comn non Cod e: 219185006 CFI: See the website of the Association of National Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN FISN : See the website of the Association of National Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN s and ad (s) (if ar dresses of additional Paying y): Not Applicable Struct turing Aş gent: First Abu Dhabi Bank PJSC First Abu Dhabi Bank PJSC, as an entity not licensed in the ROC, has not offered or sold, and will not subscribe for or sell or underwrite, any Notes Banki lear Bar ng S.A. g system(s) other than a k SA/NV and Clearstream and the relevant addresses ion number(s): Not Applicable Delive ery: Delivery against payment 7.
+DIST DISTRIBUTION (i) Metho od of distribution: Syndicated (ii) (A) If syndicated, names of Managers: Crédit Agricole Corporate and Investment Bank, Taipei Branch, HSBC Bank (Taiwan) Limited,

-Standard Chartered Bank (Taiwan) Limited, Capital Securities Corporation, E. SUN Commercial Bank, Ltd., Fubon Securities Co., Ltd., KGI Bank, KGI Securities Co.
-Ltd., Mega
+Standard Chartered Bank (Taiwan) Limited, Bank of Taiwan, President Securities Corp. and Yuanta Securities Co., Ltd.